 Cruise line websites only have cruises from that line, so you are limiting your options of prices, ships, dates, and itineraries.
 In other words, if you’re looking for the absolute best deal or the most flexible schedule, you aren’t likely to find it searching only one cruise line.

 If you are loyal to one specific cruise line, then that’s ok for you.
 But if you want to see all your options, it’s better to do a search on an “aggregator” website that will search all the cruise lines for that perfect vacation.

 Bottom line: Know which cruise line you want to sail?
 Then going directly to the cruise line site is a good idea.
 Just know that if you want the cheapest deals or the most available cruises, then opening your search to more lines is ideal.

 Booking on Aggregator Websites

 While aggregator websites sound complex, they are actually just search engine for travel bookings.
 In fact, you’ve likely searched on these sites before for a hotel or a rental car.
-These sites include the big names that you’ve seen advertised heavily on TV and the Internet:
+The sites include the big names that you’ve seen advertised heavily on TV and the Internet:

-So if you want to sail from Miami, you’ll see all the options from every cruise line.
-That gives you a better chance of finding something that matches your budget and schedule versus just searching one cruise line.
+So if you want to sail from Miami, you’ll see all the options from the port for every cruise line.
+That gives you a better chance of finding something that matches your budget and schedule versus just searching one line.

 For instance, a cruise might be priced the same as another website, but will have an offer of free onboard credit as an incentive to book through them.
 These perks usually aren’t huge, but are a nice to have.

 However, if there is a reason where you need to change your booking or get a refund, then it could be a little more complicated than booking directly through the cruise line.

-Booking Through Niche Cruise Websites
+Booking Through Specialized Cruise-Travel Websites